-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549 FORM 10-Q

-(Mark One)

-OUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 × For the quarterly period ended March 31, 2015

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period from to

-Commission File Number: 001-36812

-FLEX PHARMA, INC.

-(Exact name of Registrant as specified in its charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization)

-46-5087339 (I.R.S.
-Employer

-Identification Number)

-800 Boylston Street, 24th Floor, Boston, MA 02199 (Address of principal executive offices)(Zip Code)

-Registrant's Telephone Number, Including Area Code: (617) 874-1821

-Former Name, Former Address and Former Fiscal Year, If Changed Since Last Report: Not Applicable

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to the filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes ☑ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definition of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large Accelerated Filer □

-Accelerated Filer □

-Non-accelerated Filer 🗷 (Do not check if a smaller reporting company) Smaller Reporting Company □

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
-Yes 🗆 No 🗷
+(Mark One) ■ QUARTERLY REPORT PURSUANT TO SE CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ( For the quarterly period ended June 30, OR □ TRANSITION REPORT PURSUANT TO SE CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period from to Commission File Number: 001-3681 2 FLEX PHARMA, INC. (Exact name of Registrant as specified in its ch arter) Delawa re 46-5087339 (State or Other Ju Incorporation or O (I.R.S.
+Employer Identification Number) incorporation of O riganization) identification Number) 800 Boylston Street, 24 th Floor, Boston, MA (Address of principal executive offices)(Zip Code Re gistrant's Telephone Number, Including Area Code: (6 17) 874-1821 Former Name, Form ner Address and Former Fiscal Year, If Changed Since Last Report: Not Applicable • • • • • • • • • • • • • • • • • • • • d) of the Securities Exchange Act of 1934 during the preceding subject to the filing requirements for the past 90 days.
+Yes ☒ No ☐ ite, if any, every Interactive Data File required to be submitted and for such shorter period that the registrant was required to submit Indicate by check mark whether the registrant is a large ac accelerated filer," "accelerated filer" and "smaller reporting ted filer, or a smaller reporting company.
+See the definition of "large eck one): Large Accelerated Filer □ A Accelerated Filer ☐ Non-acce erated Filer ⊠ Smaller Reporting Company □ , ot check if orting company) Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Exchange Act.)
+Yes □ No 图

-As of April 30, 2015, there were 17,934,831 shares of common stock outstanding.
+As of July 31, 2015, there were 17,938,334 shares of common stock outstanding.